colinw10/huddl-app/docs/copilot-task/03-BACKEND-INSTRUCTIONS.md

 Integration points:
 - PostsContext (Colin's frontend) fetches and manages these
-- Pablo's TimelineRiverFeed displays posts grouped by author and date
+- Pablo's TimelineRiverFeed displays posts grouped BY USER (not by date!)
-- Pablo's TimelineRiverRow renders individual posts by type
+- Pablo's TimelineRiverRow renders individual posts with carousel navigation
 - Pablo's ProfileCard.jsx uses engagement metrics for analytics:
   * Wave chart calculates weekly engagement totals (likes + comments + shares)
   * Heatmap shows posting frequency calendar
   * Post type breakdown counts posts by type
 - Each column of the Timeline River shows one post type

+RIVER TIMELINE "SPACE ECONOMY":
+- Each user = ONE row in the feed
+- All their posts collected in that row with carousel arrows
+- Need 3+ posts per type per user for carousel arrows to appear
+- seed_posts.py creates 9 posts per user (3 thoughts, 3 media, 3 milestones)

 Expected JSON format (from serializer):
 {